Appclusive/Net.Appclusive.Docs/docs/Examples/Modelling.md

 }
 ```

-Note: in order to force our users to supply a value for *NewSize* when calling the *Resize* `Action` we mark the `ModelAttribute` as being `Required`.
+Note: in order to force our users to supply a value for *NewSize* when calling the *Resize* `ModelAction` we mark the `ModelAttribute` as being `Required`.
 Appclusive will not process any *Resize* requests unless the user specifies a value for *NewSize*.

 This is all good and fine but what does *NewSize* mean for a *Circle* or a *Square*?
 The answer to this is: *it depends*.
 For the *Circle* we decide to use *NewSize* as the new *Radius* and for the *Square* we decide to use *NewSize* as the new *Length*.